henca/obis2snmp/README.md

 |multiplier|no       |(default 1000) The value to multiply the obis floating point values with to get enough precision in SNMP integer values.
 For P1IB it is really not recommended to change the default value.|

 ## Configuration of net-snmp
-In the file `snmp.conf` which usually is below /etc/snmp you should add the following line to present these obis values:
+In the file `snmpd.conf` which usually is below /etc/snmp you should add the following line to present these obis values:

 `view    systemview    included   .1.3.6.1.4.1.62368.1.1`

-You should also make sure that net-snmp has enabled support for agentx subagents with the following line in `snmp.conf`:
+You should also make sure that net-snmp has enabled support for agentx subagents with the following line in `snmpd.conf`:

 `master agentx`